-Issuetrak has several types of business rules that allow you to automatically update issues in various ways to keep their progress moving forward.
-In this article, we will discuss examples of how you can utilize combinations of business rules that will work together to save you time and effort.
+Issuetrak has several types of automation that allow you to automatically update issues in various ways to keep their progress moving forward.
+In this article, we will discuss examples of how you can utilize combinations of automation that will work together to save you time and effort.

 Before we get started, it's a good idea to familiarize yourself with the mechanisms at play here:

 Issuetrak provides two time measurements the moment an issue is submitted: "Total Time Open" and "Response Time".
 These are determined by your Hours of Operation and automation.

 |This is the entire amount of time that an issue has been open including the times that the clock was paused.||This is the amount of time an issue has been open excluding the amount of time the issue was paused.|